In this week’s newsletter

 There are countless ways to dismantle these absurd and deeply irrational claims, but one of the best counterarguments comes from a recent commentary in The American Journal of Medicine.

-Become a paying subscriber of LEVITY Premium to get access to this post and other subscriber-only content.
+Become a paying subscriber of LEVITY Premium to get access to this post and other Premium-only content.